-Each Fund offers and issues shares at their net asset value per share ("NAV") only in aggregations of a specified number of shares (each, a "Creation Unit"), generally in exchange for a designated portfolio of securities, assets or other positions (including any portion of such securities for which cash may be substituted) included in its Index (the "Deposit Securities" or "Creation Basket"), together with the deposit of a specified cash payment (the "Cash Component").
-Shares of the Funds are listed and trade on NYSE Arca.
+Each Fund offers and issues shares at their net asset value per share ("NAV") only in aggregations of a specified number of shares (each, a "Creation Unit"), generally in exchange for a designated portfolio of securities, assets or other positions (including any portion of such securities for which cash may be substituted) included in its Sector Index, Credit Ratings Index, EMB Index or Treasury Index, as applicable (the "Deposit Securities" or "Creation Basket"), together with the deposit of a specified cash payment (the "Cash Component").
+Shares of the Sector Funds, the Credit Ratings Funds and the Treasury Funds are listed and trade on NYSE Arca.
+Shares of the EMB Fund trade on the Cboe BZX.
 Shares of each Fund are traded in the secondary market and elsewhere at market prices that may be at, above or below the Fund's NAV.
 Shares are redeemable only in Creation Units, by Authorized Participants (as defined in the Portfolio Holdings Information section of this SAI), and, generally, in exchange for portfolio securities and a Cash Amount (as defined in the Redemption of Creation Units section of this SAI).
-Creation Units typically are a specified number of shares, generally ranging from 10,000 to 50,000 or multiples thereof.
+Creation Units typically are a specified number of shares, generally ranging from 10,000 to 50,000 shares or multiples thereof.

 The Trust reserves the right to permit or require that creations and redemptions of shares are effected fully or partially in cash and reserves the right to permit or require the substitution of Deposit Securities in lieu of cash.
 Shares may be issued in advance of receipt of Deposit Securities, subject to various conditions, including a requirement that the Authorized Participant maintain with the Trust collateral as set forth in the handbook for Authorized Participants.
 The Trust may use such collateral at any time to purchase Deposit Securities.
 See the Creation and Redemption of Creation Units section of this SAI.
 Transaction fees and other costs associated with creations or redemptions that include a cash portion may be higher than the transaction fees and other costs associated with in-kind creations or redemptions.
 In all cases, conditions with respect to creations and redemptions of shares and fees will be limited in accordance with the requirements of SEC rules and regulations applicable to management investment companies offering redeemable securities.